vessl-ai/examples/services/service-quickstart/README.md

 ![](assets/result.png)

-VESSL Serve offloads the complex challenges of deploying custom models while ensuring availability, scalability, and reliability.
+VESSL Service offloads the complex challenges of deploying custom models while ensuring availability, scalability, and reliability.
 * Autoscale the model to handle peak loads and scale to zero when it's not being used
 * Routes traffic efficiently across different model versions.
 * Provides a real-time monitoring of predictions and performance metrics through comprehensive dashboards and logs.